CanobbioE/CanobbioE/README.md

   - TDD (when applicable)
   - Leave the code better than you found it

-For more professional achievement, check out my CV!
+For more professional achievement, check out my resume!

 ---